 Practicing Condominium and HOA Law in Maryland and the District of Columbia.

-Disclaimer: These codes and statutes that set forth the text the community association laws of Maryland and the District of Columbia may not be the most recent version that is applicable to you legal matter.
-Amendments to community association laws are made on an almost yearly basis and the amendments have delayed effective dates following enactment.
+NOTE: These codes and statutes that set forth the text the community association laws of Maryland and the District of Columbia may not be the most recent version applicable to your legal matter.
+Amendments to community association laws are made on an almost yearly basis and the amendments typically have delayed effective dates following enactment.
 Therefore it is important to check with a community association lawyer to make sure that you are viewing the most up to date law that affects your community association’s legal issue.
 Please consult with a condominium and HOA law attorney at the law firm of Cowie & Mott before relying on any of these sources.